vglafirov/iexcloud_exporter/README.md

 ## Config

-Config file is in `json` format, which consists of `json` array of metrics groups (according to IEX Cloud API specs) with input parameters.
+Config file is in `json` format, which consists of `json` array of metric groups (according to IEX Cloud API specs) with input parameters.
 Example:
 ```json
 {
   "metrics": [